-Snapping Hip Syndrome can be a painful and disruptive condition that keeps you from performing at your best, but there are a number of ways to manage snapping hip syndrome, including ice packs, increasing flexibility, strengthening your tendons, herbal supplements, and burdock tea, among others.
+Snapping hip syndrome can be a painful and disruptive condition that keeps you from performing at your best, but there are a number of ways to manage it, including ice packs, increasing flexibility, strengthening your tendons, herbal supplements, and burdock tea, among others.

-All varieties of snapping hip syndrome can cause inflammation, pain, and cartilage damage if not remedied.
-Exercising while suffering from snapping hip syndrome can actually do serious damage if you aren’t careful, and a snapping sound in your body every time you flex your hip isn’t exactly comforting.
-The most common treatment suggestions include stretching, corticosteroid injections, surgery, and rehabilitation, but there are some natural self-treatments that can also be effective.
+The most common treatment suggestions include, corticosteroid injections, surgery, and rehabilitation, but there are some natural self-treatments that can also be effective.
 Let’s take a look at some of the best ways to manage snapping hip syndrome.

 Most athletes understand the importance of stretching before they perform any exertion, but this becomes far more important if you’re suffering from snapping hip syndrome.
-Some of the best stretches that can treat this condition are the quadriceps stretch, hamstring stretch and iliotibial band stretches.
+Some of the best that can treat this condition are the stretch, stretch, and iliotibial band stretch.
 This will help warm up those tendons and prevent them from snapping so frequently as you flex your hip.
 Each of these stretches is for a different type of snapping hip syndrome, so seeing a doctor to determine which type you’re suffering from is always recommended.

 A classic approach to easing inflammation or muscle injury, which often accompanies snapping hip syndrome, is the HI-RICE method.
-Quite simply, HI-RICE stands for Hydration, Ibuprofen, Rest, Ice, Compression, Elevation.
-When it comes to soft tissue injuries, there isn’t a more direct and sure-fire way to relieve inflammation and speed healing.
+Quite simply, HI-RICE stands for , , Rest, Ice, Compression, and Elevation.
+When it comes to soft tissue injuries, there isn’t a more direct and surefire way to relieve inflammation and speed healing.
 While this can be a temporary remedy, it shouldn’t be a daily practice if your snapping hip syndrome doesn’t improve.

 There are many herbal supplements that can reduce inflammation and boost circulation.
-For example, a paste made of fenugreek seeds or wheat germ oil can be directly applied to the affected area or painful spot on the hip, and the natural anti-inflammatory compounds can help ease the pain and discomfort of this syndrome.
+For example, a paste made of fenugreek seeds or wheat germ oil can be directly applied to the affected area or painful spot on the hip, and the natural anti- compounds can help ease the pain and discomfort of this syndrome.